Our backs take a lot of beatings from different everyday tasks. But how do you know if you need a foam roller to resolve the issue?

 Soreness primarily occurs from aggressive training or a change in routine.
 A foam roller can help you relieve this stress.

-The idea behind foam rolling exercises is that by applying direct and sweeping high mechanical loads of pressure to muscles and tissues.
+The idea behind foam rolling exercises is that by applying direct and sweeping high mechanical loads of pressure to muscles and tissues, your pain is reduced.

-You stretch and massage the underlying tissue condition in the lumbar spine causes your back pain, and this is believed to reduce thickening, adhesion, and tension of the fascia [connective tissue] and muscle.
+When you stretch and massage the painful tissue, this is believed to reduce thickening, adhesion, and tension of the fascia [connective tissue] and muscle.

 When your back has underlying pain, the rest of your bodies’ extremities tend to follow along.